-MBA7150 - Simulation In Mod III One Year students will engage in a cross-functional business simulation that focuses on strategic and operational decision making.
+In Mod III One-Year students will engage in a cross-functional business simulation that focuses on strategic and operational decision making.
 The simulation will test the ability to make decisions, take calculated risks, and effectively work with others in uncertain circumstances.
-Students will work with a new team of classmates to grow your business over several simulated years in the life of your company.
+Students will work with a new team of classmates to grow your business during several simulated years in the life of your company.

 The StartUp Foundations SLE will focus on Entrepreneurial Thought and Action, team building, and technology.
 In addition to sessions on Ideas and Barriers to Innovation, students will participate in a competitive, computer-based simulation (Techmark), develop processes that will support virtual and in-person teamwork, take their first classes in Entrepreneurship and Leadership, and attend a variety of networking events.